ceph/ceph/doc/cephfs/index.rst

             +---------------+ +---------------+ +---------------+

-Using Ceph FS requires at least one :term:`Ceph Metadata Server` in your Ceph Storage Cluster.
+Using the Ceph Filesystem requires at least one :term:`Ceph Metadata Server` in your Ceph Storage Cluster.